Andersoy/munchies/README.md

 ### Filtering behavior

-The Figma design did not clearly define active states or all filtering rules, so filtering was implemented with a consistent pattern:
+The Figma design did not clearly define filtering rules, so filtering was implemented with a consistent pattern:

 - Multiple selected options within the same filter group use `OR`
 - Different filter groups combine with `AND`